PeterMarshall29/book1/jupyternotebooks/types.md

 Not all `lvalue` may be used on the left-hand side of an assignment, for example if the `lvalue` refers to a constant.

-An `lvalue` that has not been declared const is called a modifiable `lvalue`.
+An `lvalue` that has not been declared `const` is called a modifiable `lvalue`.

 This simple and low-level notion of an object should not be confused with the notions of class object and object of polymorphic type.

-Rvalue means "a value that is not an lvalue", such as a temporary value (e.g., the value returned by a function).
+`rvalue` means "a value that is not an `lvalue`", such as a temporary value (e.g., the value returned by a function).

 There are two properties that matter for an object when it comes to addressing, copying, and moving:
 • Has identity: The program has the name of, pointer to, or reference to the object so that it is possible to determine if two objects are the same, whether the value of the object has changed, etc.
 • Movable: The object may be moved from (i.e., we are allowed to move its value to another location and leave the object in a valid but unspecified state, rather than copying).

-For practical programming, thinking in terms of rvalue and lvalue is usually sufficient.
-Note that every expression is either an lvalue or an rvalue, but not both.
+For practical programming, thinking in terms of `rvalue` and `lvalue` is usually sufficient.
+Note that every expression is either an `lvalue` or an `rvalue`, but not both.

 It turns out that three of the four possible combinations of those two properties are needed to precisely describe the C++ language rules (we have no need for objects that do not have identity and cannot be moved).